Recent Sightings March 2020

 Ringers and Observers booked in to the Observatory are advised that Gibraltar is at present suffering the consequences of the Corona Virus Covid-19, and public transport, pubs and restaurants are not operating and have closed their services to the public.
 Gibraltar is now in total lock down!.
 Therefore we urge all visiting ringers and observers to postpone or cancel their visit until this outbreak is dealt with worldwide.
 We wish you all good luck.

 27 Mar: Clear skies with a few westerly clouds.
 Winds moderate to fresh westerly.
 A trickle of raptors in the morning, with mainly Sparrowhawks crossing as winds are predicted to turn easterly sometime in the evening or tomorrow.
 Also four Cormorants and 2 Swallows flew north over town this morning.
+In total there were three Black Kites, 2 Griffon Vultures, 10 Sparrowhawks, 2 Booted Eagles and an Osprey.
+Also seen were four Cormorants and two Swallows.

 26 Mar: Clear skies with some cloud from the north in the morning.
 Winds light northerly at first, then fresh with strong gusts turning to north-westerly.
 With a limited watch taking place from homes, raptors and storks were counted throughout the day for a total of 30 Black Storks, 200 Black Kite, two Egyptian Vultures, three Short-toed Eagles, 26 Marsh Harriers, a Montagu's Harrier, 34 Sparrowhawks, 330 Booted Eagles, five Osprey, a Lesser Kestrel and two Kestrels.
 Also seen at Vinyards were single Hoopoe and two Woodchat Shrikes.
 Finch flocks flew north with a small number of Chaffinches, Greenfinches and Linnets, and a single Siskin.
 At Commonwealth Park there was also a single Woodchat Shrike.
 Seen at the North Front Cemetery were 2 Black Redstarts, a Hoopoe and 2 Woodchat Shrikes.
 A Tawny Owl was heard calling from the Botanic Gardens.
 Two Grey Herons flew in to roost in the Harbour and plenty of Pallid Swifts milling around the town in the evening.